mlinreallife/blog/content/posts/press_review_6.md

 I'm not sure that there's a move in machine learning towards real-time.
 Or at least, I don't think it's imminent.
 From my point of view, it clearly depends on the context where you work.

-From my point of view, real-time inference is more and more important.
+For me, real-time inference is more and more important.
 But I'm not sure it's true for training.

 I thought this article interesting if you have to deal with real-time machine learning (real-time inference or training).